CITS5503 Cloud Computing

 |Semester 2||UWA (Perth)||Face to face|

 - This unit introduces cloud computing as the provision of computing resources.
 Students are exposed to modern systems architectures and software development kits that, together, provide cloud computing frameworks.
-Students will learn about different aspects of the design, development, provisioning and management of cloud-based applications.
+They learn about different aspects of the design, development, provisioning and management of cloud-based applications.

-Students will gain a sound understanding of cloud-based computing and the opportunities that it provides for a diverse range of computing applications.
-Special attention will be made to security of cloud based applications and the different strategies that are available in these deployments.
+Students gain a sound understanding of cloud-based computing and the opportunities that it provides for a diverse range of computing applications.
+Special attention is made to security of cloud-based applications and the different strategies that are available in these deployments.

 - Students are able to (1) identify and present research problems related to cloud-based computing systems; (2) write well-structured technical documentation and reports; (3) comprehend published research literature; (4) apply appropriate programming techniques for cloud-based computing; (5) propose new ways of modifying, extending or combining existing methodologies and implementation techniques; (6) comprehend and apply international standards documents and application programming interface documentation; and (7) examine and deliberate the potential for, and practicality of, developing cloud computing architectures for specific applications.